-Once upon a daydream, back when we still thought it possible to get knocked up from good old-fashioned boning (or like, you know, at all), we anticipated there’d come a day when, barely able to contain a growing baby bump, we’d announce our news to the family.
+Once upon a daydream, back when we still thought it possible to get knocked up the old-fashioned way (or like, you know, at all), we anticipated there’d come a day when, barely able to contain a growing baby bump, we’d announce our news to the family.
 We’d make a real scene.

 It’d go like this: We’d be reminiscing about bygone days, how people are getting older and roles are changing and kids are becoming parents and parents are becoming grandparents and grandparents are dying and telling these long-lost stories so their progeny won’t forget just where they came from, and I’d say something like this.